DeepakBisht1903/Data-Analysis/Food Demand Forecasting/README.md

 * Product (Meal) features such as category, sub-category, current price, and discount
 * Information for fulfillment centers like center area, city information, etc.

+The zip file contains the 3 different datasets.

 # Technique Used